zimmermanncode/ganymede/README.md

+Thanks to the embedded [jQuery UI Touch Punch](http://touchpunch.furf.com), all that resizing and dragging also works via touch events.

 You can go back to the default Jupyter interface any time by deleting the `%load_ext ganymede` cell or just its output.
 You can also `%reload_ext ganymede` at any time.
 Size, positions and state of the console, the menu area and the output cells are stored as notebook and cell metadata respectively.